-The latest estimate of abundance (21,451; CV = 0.309) is based on surveys conducted in 1998, and is considerably higher than the previous estimate in the 1999 SAR (8,271; CV = 0.309).
+The latest estimate of abundance (30,506; CV = 0.0.214) is based on surveys conducted in 1998, and is considerably higher than the previous estimate in the 1999 SAR (8,271; CV = 0.309).
 This disparity largely stems from changes in the area covered by the two surveys and differences in harbor porpoise density encountered in areas added to, or dropped from, the 1998 survey, relative to the 1991-93 surveys .
-The survey area in 1998 $(119,183 \text{ km}^2)$ was greater than the area covered in the composited portions of the 1991,1992 and 1993 surveys $(106,600 \text{ km}^2)$.
+The survey area in 1998 (119,183 km2) was greater than the area covered in the composited portions of the 1991,1992 and 1993 surveys (106,600 km2).
 The 1998 survey included the waters of Prince William Sound, the bays, channels, and inlets of the Kenai Peninsula, the Alaska Peninsula and Kodiak Archipelago whereas the earlier survey included only open water areas.
 Several of the bays and inlets covered by the 1998 survey had higher harbor porpoise densities than observed in the open waters.
-The earlier survey also included Cook Inlet, a low density harbor porpoise area, which was not included in the 1998 survey.
-The 1998 aerial survey resulted in an uncorrected abundance estimate of 7,247 (CV = 0.252) compared to 2,741 (CV = 0.134) in 1993.
+In addition, the 1998 estimate provided by Waite and Hobbs (in review) empirically estimate the perception bias, and use this in addition to the correction factor for availability bias.
+And finally, the 1998 estimate extrapolates available densities to estimate the number of porpoise which would likely be found in unsurveyed inlets within the study area.
 The 1998 survey result is probably more representative of the size of the Gulf of Alaska harbor porpoise stock since it included more of the inshore habitat commonly used by harbor porpoise.

 The minimum population estimate (N{MIN}) for this stock is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842[\ln(1+[CV(N)]^2)]^{1/2})$.
-Using the population estimate (N) of 21,451 and its associated CV of 0.309, N{MIN} for the Gulf of Alaska stock of harbor porpoise is 16,630.
+Using the population estimate (N) of 30,506 and its associated CV of 0.214, N{MIN} for the Gulf of Alaska stock of harbor porpoise is 25,536.